DavidBuchanan314/kurl/README.md

 The next piece of cruft is the `GNU_STACK` program header, which is put there by either gcc or ld (not sure).
 I can't figure out how to make it not do that.
 It might be time for a custom linker script?

 Yup, a custom linker script solved it.
 I believe there's some more bytes on the table through overlapping the ELF header and program header, and *maybe* putting the entrypoint in the headers too.

+If I write the headers and `_start` in asm, I can have it call `main` and still have the bulk of my code written in C. I implemented this and it works great (see `elf_entry.s`), now we're down to 3071 bytes.